 And then, as usual, retired to the fireplace for some quiet moments in the afternoon.

-One of our favorite things we did while at the ranch was go out for my birthday dinner to The Hitching Post.
+The Hitching Post.
 We'd eaten there on our honeymoon and I had been dreaming of their grilled artichoke appetizer ever since.
 Our second meal did not disappoint, from the aforementioned artichoke to the filet mignon to the baked potato to the key lime pie dessert with a single glowing candle.
 Thank you, sweet hubby.

 Going to California was a little bit of a last-minute decision for us.
 Should we use these reward miles, should we drag our baby through multiple airports and 6am flight departures, should we use our last weekend in San Antonio to travel somewhere else instead?
 And we said yes, in the end, because we love the people we went to visit.
 We greatly value and are deeply blessed by their friendship.
 I am so thankful we did, too, in retrospect, because our friendship was strengthened to endure another few years (?) of separation before we see them again.